juantubello/twitter_bot_node/README.md

 - Finally remember to:
   - In package.json adjust ```"start": "node yourFileName.js"``` with your file name.
-  - Add your twitter and firebase credentials in modules
+  - Add your twitter and firebase credentials in modules:
     - ```var twitterConfig = require('./twitterconfig');```
     - ```var admin = require('firebase-admin');```
   - Adjust ```twbot.js``` with ```databaseURL: 'https://yourDB.firebaseio.com/'``` and replace the parameter of